tkrop/go-make/MANUAL.md

 LINTERS_DISABLED :=
 ```

-If you need add or downgrade tools, the following variables are your customize
+The following variables are your entry points for customizing the version
-entry points for customization:
+of supported tools or adding additional tools:

 ```Makefile
 TOOLS_NPM := \